lawrennd/old_talks/_data-science/includes/data-oriented-architectures.md

 \slides{\includediagram{../slides/diagrams/data-science/hypothetical-prices}{80%}}

-\figure{\includediagram{../slides/diagrams/data-science/hypothetical-prices}{80%}}{Anne has access to the share prices in the black stream but not in the blue stream.
+\notes{\figure{\includediagram{../slides/diagrams/data-science/hypothetical-prices}{80%}}{Anne has access to the share prices in the black stream but not in the blue stream.
 A hypothetical stream is the stream of future prices.
 Anne can define this hypothetical under constraints (latency, input etc).
-The need for a model is now exposed in the software infrastructure}{hypothetical-prices}
+The need for a model is now exposed in the software infrastructure}{hypothetical-prices}}

 \subsection{Hypothetical Streams}